Didcot and surrounding area infrastructure improvements

 Take a look at a flyover of the scheme

-Note: This video has no audio.
+Note: This video has only music audio.

 What is happening when?